sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/transform1.svg "Using Sharp and Flat blocks")

-The *Sharp* and *Flat* blocks can be wrapped around *Pitch* blocks, *Note value* blocks, or [chunks](#CHUNKS).
+The *Accidental* block can be wrapped around *Pitch* blocks, *Note value* blocks, or [chunks](#CHUNKS).
 A sharp will raise the pitch by one half step.
 A flat will lower by one half step.
 In the example, on the left, just the *Pitch* block `Mi` is lowered by one half step; on the right, both *Pitch* blocks are raised by one half step.
+(You can also use a double-sharp or double-flat accidental.)

 #### <a name="ADJUST-TRANSPOSITION"></a>3.2.3 Adjust-Transposition